 In History’s Vikings, there is arguably no one more famous than Ragnar Lothbrok (Travis Fimmel).
-He starts from the very bottom as a farmer and quickly makes himself the King of Kattegat.
+He starts out as a farmer and quickly makes himself the King of Kattegat.
 He is formidable in war and revered among his fellow Viking warriors.
 Ragnar knew his fate all along when he came back to Kattegat so many years after his famous defeat during another attack on Paris.
 He comes back to seek revenge, but it seems he may have known all along what he was in for.

 Ragnar Lothbrok seeks revenge

 Ragnar knows that there must be someone to tell the story of his brutal slaying.
-Ivar is easily spared and taken home to Kattegat to tell his brothers and the people what has happened to his father.
+Ivar is spared and taken home to Kattegat to tell his brothers and the people what has happened to his father.
 Ragnar knows this will be enough to get his sons to seek revenge in his name, ensuring his story will live on.